Gibberlings3/iesdp/README.md

 - added quickjump menu to opcode lists
 - added quickjump button to all pages (hidden by default)
 - added forum link to the main menu
+- added forum&github links to the landing page

 # content changes
 - fixed chargen title